hackeryarn/blog/content/post/dry.md

 In the original example, we left comments for more calculation that happened before and after the duplicate code.
 The fact that they are called calculations should flag that they are happening in the wrong layer.

 We might already have helpers for some of these.
-In that case, we should review these helper function for any inappropriate level details, like our `clevel` for the bonus calculation, and move parts to the correct layers.
+In that case, we should review these helper functions for any inappropriate level details, like our `clevel` for the bonus calculation, and move parts to the correct layers.

 Other parts, however, might be implemented inline with the rest of the level logic.
 We should carefully review these and make the relevant parts stand alone calculations.
 Yes, even if we don't see them being reused, we should still move them to the calculations layer.